raphaelschaad/dotfiles/ios-code-guidelines.md

 From Aaron Hillegass, Cocoa Programming for OS X, Creating Your Own Classes, Conventions for Creating Initializers; Apple, Adopting Modern Objective-C, Object Initialization; and own notes.

 ### BOOL
-- Don't compare explicitly to `YES` because a "loaded `BOOL`" (non-one lower byte address object) could result in false, when true was intended:
+- Don't compare explicitly to `YES` because a "loaded `BOOL`" (non-one lower byte address object) could result in false when true was intended:

 ```
     if ([kitteh haz:cheezburger]) { // good